Arts & Societies

 The seminar has been devoted to the following subjects: The Economies of Art (2009-2010), The Passion for Equality (2011-2012), Wars and Peace (2013-2014), and Things (since 2015).

 The seminar Letter, an online electronic review, publishes the oral presentations in French and English.
 It disseminates research both in France and abroad.
-Nearly one hundred letters have already been published, and they are sent systematically to more than 6,000 correspondents around the world: university and research institutions, museums, and researchers.
+More than one hundred letters have already been published, and they are sent systematically to more than 6,500 correspondents around the world: university and research institutions, museums, and researchers.

 Arts and Societies also contributes to the publication of particularly original works and dissertations, anthologies, and translations of key works in the History of the Visual Arts, by the Presses du Réel publication series.